bahrain-uob/VoiceMate/README.md

 ![Image description](./Images/Edit_code.png)

-It will open a new window.In the animation script replace the higlighted code with the ARN number that you copied in the previous step while creating the lamba function.
+It will open a new window.
+In the animation script replace the highlighted code with the ARN number that you copied in the previous step while creating the lamba function.

-# The Scence
+# The Scen]ce

 Once you’re done with setting up the CloudFormation stack, importing the bundle, creating a lambda function and setting up the Cognito ID.
 You will be presented with the following scene.